MozCCBham/RaspberryPiNodebots/README.md

 ![University of Birmingham](/images/uob_logo.png?raw=true)

-This set of lessons will show you some of the basics on Node.js and Raspberry Pi for robotics.
+This set of lessons will show you some of the basics of Node.js and Raspberry Pi for robotics and IoT.

 ## Setup: Checking everything works